Student support: accessibility and reasonable adjustments

 - before your studies – on your application or enrolment form

-- during your studies – by telling us online using MyTap
+- during your studies – by telling us online using MyTAP

 Please tell us if you need help completing the form.